How to Create a Product Prototype: A Step-by-Step Guide

 5. Test, test, test

 At this point, you can get valuable user feedback.
-From there, start to iterate on your prototype to solidify and improve your actual product.
+From there, iterate on your prototype to improve your product.

 Keep in mind there are tons of different ways to go about testing your prototype.
 The two main distinctions to keep in mind: moderated vs. unmoderated user testing.

 Moderated user testing can happen sooner in the testing process, since you can walk users through your product “in a lab,” even if it isn’t functional.
 But, unmoderated testing is more valuable.
-You can get more information on what exactly users want to do with your product, and how they try to accomplish those tasks on their own.
+You can get more information on how users naturally try to accomplish tasks with your product.

 Either way, make sure you’re clear in advance about what you’re testing.

-Even better: you can keep unmoderated tests, like A/B testing, running as you build and iterate, making the continual process of learning and iteration even more seamless.
+Even better: you can keep tests like A/B testing running as you build, making continuous learning seamless.

 Get started building your prototype for free

-Now that you know what makes prototypes so essential and how to build one, what are you waiting for?
-Building your prototype on Bubble makes it easier than ever to get your idea out into the world and start testing it with real users.
+Now that you know how to build real apps that launch to production, what are you waiting for?
+Building your app on Bubble makes it easier than ever to get your idea prototyped and out into the world, so you can start testing it with real users.

 Join Bubble